My Vegan Ethics and Plant-Based Life

 Answering the question of whether it is right or wrong takes many paths depending on the moral framework and assumptions of people I speak to, so I prefer to only indulge such arguments on a one-on-one basis.
 The consumption of animal products is so widespread and entrenched in culture, that I recognize there can be numerous reasons people don't make the switch, and some reasons which need to be treated with some sensitivity.
 However, I think there are many more pressing reasons to consider plant-based independent of whether you think animals should have any rights or are motivated by the concept of right and wrong.
 As for me, it is wrong for me to do it, and therefore anyone who wants my company will need to respect this, and not offer me anything with animal parts in it to eat, wear, or use.

 So putting aside issues of morality, I suggest that plant-based living is simply the easiest way to reach a more independent life in harmony with your ecosystem and lessen the number of concerns you have.
 Animal agriculture requires producing enough feed for the animals, supplying them medical care, defending them from pretators, and a number of machines, disinfectants, and brutal infrastructure to "process" them.
 Supposed benefits from their waste products can be easily sourced from wild animals.
 However, it isn't really that necessary, and if anything just introduces unnecessary pathogens if handled improperly.
+I think that more people should consider plant-based permaculture first, to get started, and see if they aren't satisfied.

 While there are many boutique vegan foods in the supermarket that appear marked up compared to the animal equivalents - a frugal vegan can still shop for far less than those who must purchase meat, eggs, or dairy.

 There is a lot of research supporting the fact that plant-based diets can be healthy, if not among the healthiest diets.
 Since vegan diets only exclude products that exclude animals, they can be as healthy or unhealthy as the person chooses.
 Diverse whole foods, from grains, legumes, mushrooms, and vegetables are able to supply all the required nutrients, although supplementation with vitamin B12 is advised.
+I recommend those switching to a plant-based diet, to use an app like Cronometer, before and after, to see how your diet is stacking up against nutritional requirements.
+You can also consult a plant-based or vegan nutritionist.

 For more information on veganism see my YouTube playlist.